Lexawise's Official Icon

 Estate vs. Leasehold

 An estate in land can be either freehold (ownership) or leasehold (temporary possession).
 A demise creates a leasehold estate, giving the tenant temporary rights while ownership remains with the landlord.
+Those temporary rights are a subset of the full bundle of rights.
+In a leasehold, the tenant typically receives possession and enjoyment but not disposition or full control, which remain with the owner.

 Demise vs. Other Property Transfers

-It is also essential to compare demise against other forms of property transfer because through this, we can get a clear interpretation of lease agreements, and the whole meaning of the concept:
+It is also essential to compare demise against other forms of property transfer because, through this, we can get a clear interpretation of lease agreements, and the whole meaning of the concept:

 Demise vs. Assignment/Sublease